-Community Development Block Grant (CDBG) funds were used to support the rehab of ten extremely low to low income owner-occupied single-family housing units.
-At the end of 2017, we will had applications to get ready to bid in 2018.
-Those will be submitted with the 2018 CAPER.
-The number of assisted units fluctuates from year to year dependent upon how many applications we receive; however, we were exceed our overall program goals for the 2013-2017 Consolidated Plan period.
+Community Development Block Grant (CDBG) funds were used to support the rehab of 16 extremely low to low income owner-occupied single-family housing units.
+At the end of 2018, we had applications to get ready to bid in 2019.
+Those will be submitted with the 2019 CAPER.
+The number of assisted units fluctuates from year to year dependent upon how many applications we receive; however, we are on schedule to meet our program goals for the 2018-2022 Consolidated Plan period.